Rishi201685/NoventiqAssignment/README.md

 # Custom User Management in ASP.NET Core MVC with Identity

-In this article, let’s go in-depth and understand the functionalities you can achieve with the help of Microsoft Identity.
-We will build a small yet practical implementation of Custom User Management in ASP.NET Core MVC with Identity.
-This will cover most of the practical use cases involved while developing User Management in ASP.NET Core.
+this Noventiq project, we explored in depth and gained a strong understanding of the functionalities provided by Microsoft Identity.
+We built a small but practical implementation of Custom User Management using ASP.NET Core MVC with Identity, keeping real-world usability in focus.

+The project covers most of the practical use cases involved in developing User Management in ASP.NET Core, including customizations and common admin operations required in enterprise applications.

 ## Here are the Topics we will cover